Quick Exit

 Deb Huber, Database and Development Support

-Husna Khaidir, Administrative Support
+Husna Khaidir, Administrative and Finance Support

 Alice Leef, Learning and Logistics Support

-Ashley Reimer, Data Analyst & Member Support
+Ashley Reimer, Data Analyst & Member Support (No relation to Jan Reimer)

 Sylvania Sabourin, Leading Change Community Developer